Federal Priorities for the 119th Congress: Tobacco

 Strengthen Restrictions on the Manufacture, Sale and Marketing of Tobacco Products

-Since 2009, FDA has failed to use the comprehensive authority it has from the Tobacco Control Act to put meaningful restrictions on tobacco products, including e-cigarettes and products with synthetic nicotine, in place.
-Most tobacco products, including all e-cigarettes, were required to submit a product application to FDA by September 9, 2020 to determine whether they should be permitted to stay on the market.
-Consistent with principles established by the Lung Association and our partners, the FDA must follow the public health standard required by law in reviewing these applications and require the removal of all tobacco products that came onto the market illegally after August 8, 2016.
-FDA must remove all products that failed to file an application.
+• Since 2009, FDA has failed to use the comprehensive authority it has from the Tobacco Control Act to put meaningful restrictions on tobacco products, including e-cigarettes, products with synthetic nicotine and nicotine pouches, in place.
+New tobacco products, including all e-cigarettes, products containing synthetic nicotine, and nicotine pouches are required to submit a pre-market tobacco product application to FDA prior to coming onto the market to determine whether they should be authorized to be sold.
+FDA must follow the lawin reviewing these applications and require the removal of all tobacco products that failed to file an application, products that have received marketing denial orders and products that are awaiting FDA’s decision.
+FDA and the Department of Justice must continue to defend FDA’s pre-market tobacco authority in the Triton Distribution v.
+FDA case before the U.S. Supreme Court and other cases challenging FDA marketing denial orders.

-The 2009 Tobacco Control Act requires FDA to issue a rule requiring all cigarette packs have graphic warning labels on the 50% of the front and back of all cigarette packs.
+• The 2009 Tobacco Control Act requires FDA to issue a rule requiring all cigarette packs have graphic warning labels on the 50% of the front and back of all cigarette packs.
 A 2020 ruling in a federal lawsuit brought by the American Lung Association and public health partners resulted in FDA releasing final graphic warnings by March 15, 2020.
-Tobacco industry lawsuits have delayed this requirement and in December 2022, a federal judge in Texas sided with the tobacco industry.
-FDA and the Department of Justice must strongly defend graphic warning labels in the federal courts.
+Tobacco industry lawsuits have delayed this requirement.
+The Supreme Court has declined to hear an appeal of a 5th Circuit Court of Appeals decision that upheld the graphic warning labels on constitutional grounds, affirming the decision.
+The case now returns to the District Court to examine and resolve other issues raised by the tobacco company plaintiffs.
+The rule is currently in effect, but FDA is deferring enforcement until December 2025 pending final court action.
+FDA and the Department of Justice must continue to strongly defend graphic warning labels in the federal courts until all lawsuits are resolved and the rule is implemented.

 Help People End Their Addiction

-Quitting smoking is the single best thing a person can do for their health.
-As more people quit smoking, the financial burden for the healthcare system and society at large is also decreased.
+Quitting smoking is the single best thing a person who smokes can do for their health.
+As more people quit smoking, the financial burden for the healthcare system and society at large is also decreasing.
 Congress, the Administration and states can take important steps to help tobacco users end their addiction.

-Standard Medicaid is required to cover all tobacco cessation medications, however there is no requirement for counseling coverage for non-pregnant adults.
+• Standard, or traditional, Medicaid is required to cover all tobacco cessation medications, however there is no requirement for counseling coverage for non-pregnant adults.
 State Medicaid programs may impose barriers on the non-pregnant standard Medicaid population.
-Congress should pass legislation to expand coverage to a comprehensive tobacco cessation benefit for all traditional Medicaid plans.
+Congress should passlegislation to expand coverage to a comprehensive tobacco cessation benefit for all traditional Medicaid plans.

-Beyond counseling, there is very little research on what is effective in helping youth quit tobacco products.
-Federal research investments by NIH looking into youth cessation interventions, including pharmacotherapies, must be prioritized.
+• Beyond counseling, there is very little research on what is effective in helping youth quit tobacco products.
+Federal research investments by NIH investigating youth cessation interventions, including pharmacotherapies, must be prioritized.

 Increase and Equalize Tobacco Taxes